 Delta, Δ, is a measure of the degree to which an option is exposed to changes in the price of the underlying asset.
-It’s the ratio of the change in the price of the call option to the change in price of the underlying.
+It is the ratio of the change in the price of the call option to the change in the price of the underlying asset.

-Theta,, tells us how sensitive an option is to a decrease in time to expiration.
-It gives us the change in price of an option for a one-day decrease in its time to expiration.
+Theta, θ, tells us how sensitive an option is to a decrease in time to expiration.
+It gives us the change in price of an option prompted by a one-day decrease in its time to expiration.

 Options lose value as expiration approaches.
 Theta estimates the value lost per day if all other factors are held constant.
 Time value erosion is nonlinear, and this has implications on theta.
 As a matter of fact, the theta of in-the-money, at-the-money, and slightly out-of-the-money options generally increases as expiration nears.
 On the other hand, the theta of far out-of-the-money options generally decreases as expiration nears.

 Vega measures the rate of change in an option’s price per 1% change in the implied volatility of the underlying stock.
-And while Vega is not a real Greek letter, it tells us how much an option’s price moves in response to a change in volatility of the underlying.
+And while Vega is not a real Greek letter, it tells us how much an option’s price moves in response to a change in volatility of the underlying stock.